Noise is unwanted sound...

 Pluggerz-Custom-Made-Hobby-cord-option

-Personalized Mobile Phone & iPod Ear Plug
+Personalised Mobile Phone & iPod Earplugs

 Ear mould mobile phone